Last updated: 24/09/2024, 12:09 PM

 Safety warnings

-LFB has been working to address these risks through community engagement and direct support.
-Croydon and Purley firefighters have been actively involved in local Dementia Cafés, where they interact with those affected by dementia and their carers.
-These sessions provide an opportunity to offer personalised fire safety advice, conduct activities designed to raise awareness, and provide comfort and companionship.
-Additionally, firefighters visit homes to install smoke alarms and other essential safety equipment, directly contributing to the creation of safer living environments for those with dementia.
+Through community engagement and direct support, Croydon and Purley firefighters have been actively involved in local Dementia Cafés, where they meet those affected by dementia and their carers.
+These sessions provide an opportunity to offer personalised fire safety advice, conduct activities designed to raise awareness whilst providing comfort and companionship.
+Additionally, firefighters visit homes to install smoke alarms and other essential safety equipment.

-Simon Chalk, Station Commander for Croydon, spoke about the impact of this work on the community: "Our involvement with Dementia Cafés allows us to make a real difference in the lives of those living with dementia and their carers.
+Simon Chalk, Station Commander for Croydon, says the cafés are an important way to connect with those who need additional support: "Our involvement with Dementia Cafés allows us to make a real difference to the lives of those living with dementia and their carers.

-"By being present in these spaces, we can offer safety advice that is specifically tailored to their needs.
+"By attending these types of events, we can offer safety advice that is specifically tailored to their needs.

 "It’s not just about preventing fires, but also about building relationships and fostering a sense of trust and community.

-"We want individuals with dementia and their carers to know that they are not alone; we are here to support them in every way we can."
+"We want individuals with dementia and their carers to know that they’re not alone; we’re here to support them in every way we can."

 You might also be interested in...